ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   train a transformer without layernorm
 -   adapt ELECTRA to auto-regressive language modelling
 -   finetune on multiple datasets with control codes if individual dataset is too small
+-   train gpt2-xl on a larger context len
+-   tf-xl is trained on a larger context len and isn't comparable

 ## Training